kevallakhani95/AlzheimerBuddy/README.md

 The application is built completely on Amazon Web Services.
 The services used are -
 1. Amazon Developer Portal - This service is used to create and manipulate the custom Alexa skill.
 2. AWS Lambda - This serves as the backend of the application.
+This is built using Node.js and SQL.
 3. AWS Relational Database Service - This is the database of the application.
 4. AWS Beanstalk - The web application is hosted on Amazon Beanstalk for accessibility.